WondiSM/portifolio/README.md

 ## Work Experience
-**Reasearch Assistant AProfessor @ East Tennessee State University (_July 2021 - Present_)**
+**Reasearch Assistant Professor @ East Tennessee State University (_July 2021 - Present_)**
+(Research Associate from _July 2019 - June 2021_)

-- Cleaned Medicaid claims data and other survey data using Python and Stata.
+- Managed and analysed large datasets including the Medicaid claims data and other survey data.
 - Led the development and implementation of multiple impact evaluation projects for assessing the effectiveness of a privately funded contraceptive access initiative in South Carolina.
 Evaluated the impact on the accessibility of reproductive healthcare products, contributing valuable insights to enhance program outcomes.
 - Spearheaded data analysis and research methodology for a pivotal study, resulting in a substantial increase in funding for a foundation's advocacy efforts—from $1.3 million to $3 million—by successfully influencing a state Medicaid agency.
+- Prepared manuscripts and evaluation reports for publication and dissemination.

 ## Data Science Bootcamp (Independent Study) @ Dataquest.io (_May 2023 - March 2024_)